serverlesscloud/aws-lambda-go-turbo/README.md

 ## History

-I and a few keen contributors created [serverless-golang](https://github.com/yunspace/serverless-golang/) back in Jan 2017, 11 months before official `aws-lambda-go` support was announced during ReInvent 2017.
-It used a `go plugin` based architecture based on the awesome work done by [eawsy](https://github.com/eawsy/) team.
+I and a few keen contributors created [serverless-golang](https://github.com/yunspace/serverless-golang/) back in Jan 2017, 11 months before official [aws-lambda-go](https://github.com/aws/aws-lambda-go) support was announced during ReInvent 2017.
+It used a `go plugin` approach based on the awesome work from [eawsy](https://github.com/eawsy/) team.
 The framework was used in production and quite flexible in that all `Handers` can be written into a [single file](https://github.com/yunspace/serverless-golang/blob/master/examples/aws-golang-event/handler.go).

 Since moving on to the official `aws-lambda-go`, I always felt a bit uneasy with the use of RPC and amount of reflection for what I perceive to be a quite straight forward function call.

-To avoid reflection, I submitted [PR #69](https://github.com/aws/aws-lambda-go/pull/69) to allow for a custom Handler to be passed in that don't require reflection.
-However I was stumped as to how I could possibly get rid of RPC in the existing `aws-lambda-go` runtime.
+To address reflection, I submitted [PR #69](https://github.com/aws/aws-lambda-go/pull/69) to allow for a custom non-reflection based Handler to be passed.
+However there was still no way to side step RPC in the existing `aws-lambda-go` runtime.

-Then came ReInvent 2018 and custom runtimes.
+Then came ReInvent 2018 and [lambda custom runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html).
 Thus this project was born.